haiderim/notebook/rsyslog-remote-logs-dynamic-files-with-date.md

 _/etc/rsyslog.d/100-remote.conf_
 ```###Begin Config###

-#Receive logs and write them in a folder based on IP from which they are received
+#Receive logs and write them in a folder based on IP from which they are received, new file will be created each day
 $template RemoteHost,"/var/log/remote/%fromhost-ip%/%$year%-%$month%-%$day%.log"

 #Create ruleset